VMWare, VirtualBox (updated)

 VirtualBox

 VirtualBox Guest Additions do officially support a small subset of Macintosh Guest machines.
-Monterey is not on the supported list.
+Monterey is not on the supported list as of this post’s date.

 When installing Monterey in Virtualbox, you should set the number of processors to 3, and disable the sound.
 Once the install process is over (which takes an extremely long time), you can change those things.
 Apple makes it almost impossible to create install media from their downloaded installers, unless you run them on older VM’s, which satisfies the “createinstallmedia” application’s requirements in the Install macOS bundle